Recent video clips and radio conversations surfaced together in one running feed.

 Feed 02

-Job design is changing faster than role clarity and review standards.
+Job design is changing faster than role clarity, review standards, and management practice.

 Output volume is rising while handoffs, approvals, and ownership get messier.